 Certified Translations for Central Documents

-For firearm ownership cards, hunting licenses, and technical data sheets, a certified translation is mandatory.
-These translations must be made by a publicly appointed and sworn translator.
+For firearms ownership cards, hunting licenses, and technical data sheets, a certified translation is mandatory.
+These translations must be done by a publicly appointed and sworn translator.
 Translations without an official stamp and signature will not be accepted by the authorities.

 CITES documents – for example, for ivory, certain leather products, or trophies – also require a certified translation.
 The costs for such translations typically range from €25 to €40 per page.